naninovel/docs/docs/guide/text-printers.md

 ## Adding Custom Printers

-You can customize the built-in text printers in any way you wish or create new printers from scratch.
-For example, let's customize the built-in dialogue printer.
+You can add custom text printers based on the built-in templates or create new printers from scratch.
+For example, let's customize the built-in `Dialogue` template.

-All the built-in printer prefabs are stored inside `Naninovel/Resources/Naninovel/TextPrinters` folder.
-While you can directly edit the prefab and immediately get the result, consider duplicating it and adding as a separate printer to avoid issues when updating Naninovel package in the future.

-Duplicate (Ctrl/Cmd+D) `Dialogue.prefab` and move it outside of the Naninovel package, e.g. to `Assets/Printers` folder.
+Use `Create -> Naninovel -> Text Printers -> Dialogue` asset context menu to create a dialogue prefab somewhere outside of the Naninovel package, e.g. at the `Assets/TextPrinters` folder.

-Edit the prefab: change font, textures, add animations, etc.
+Edit the prefab: change font, textures, add animations, etc. For more information on the available UI building tools, check the [Unity documentation](https://docs.unity3d.com/Manual/UISystem).

 Expose the prefab to engine resources using the printer's manager GUI, which can be accessed with `Naninovel -> Resources -> Printers` context menu.
 Add a new record using `+` (plus) button, enter actor ID (can differ from the prefab name) and double click the record to open actor settings.
 Drag-drop printer prefab to the `Resource` field.